-The transitional year residency program at Spectrum Health, in partnership with Michigan State University College of Human Medicine, is a one-year training experience that allows resident physicians to fulfill the clinical prerequisite for specialty training.
+The Spectrum Health/Michigan State University College of Human Medicine Transitional Year Residency is a one-year training experience that allows resident physicians to fulfill the clinical prerequisite for specialty training.
 Residents receive broad-based general medicine and surgery training in both inpatient and ambulatory settings.
 Our program has been designed to provide a diversified core curriculum which allows the resident to learn responsibility for the primary management of patients with a wide variety of pathological conditions.
 Recognizing that individuals entering the program may desire exposure to areas not included in the core curriculum, the program offers several elective rotations, which are tailored to meet the individual clinical needs and future interests of each resident.

 From the Program Director